shyiko/hadoop-maven-plugin/readme.md

 Overview
 ---------------

-Maven Plugin for running Apache Hadoop jobs in pseudo-distributed-mode (default configuration changeable with hmp.hadoopConf property).
+Maven Plugin for running Apache Hadoop jobs in pseudo-distributed-mode (default configuration is changeable with hmp.hadoopConf property).

+Verified on Linux and Mac OS X / JDK 1.6.0_33 / Apache Hadoop 0.21.0.

 Goals
 ---------------